-New York based David Shrobe creates multi-layered portraits and assemblage paintings by repurposing everyday materials that he finds in multiple geographies, but especially from around his familial home in Harlem.
+New York based David Shrobe creates multi-layered portraits and assemblage paintings made in part from everyday materials that he finds in multiple geographies, and especially from around his familial home.
 He disassembles furniture, separating wood from fabric and recombines them as supports for collage, painting, and drawing.
-In doing so, he excavates history to create work that brings notions of identity, community, and history into question while challenging conventions of classical portraiture.
+Through these various modes of production his work brings notions of identity, history, and memory into question, while challenging conventions of classical portraiture.
 Shrobe produces new narratives, fragmented and nonlinear, that feel intimate and personal without being anchored to a specific time or place.